The Rivers and Forests Alliance (RAFA)

 Pacuare River Conservation Initiative

-Promote scientific investigation in the Pacuare region, including mapping projects, and collaborate with researchers for ongoing studies to show the Pacuare river basin’s importance in Costa Rica for conservation.
+We promote scientific investigation in the Pacuare region, including water quality monitoring and mapping projects.
+We collaborate with researchers in ongoing studies to show the Pacuare River Basin’s importance in Costa Rica for conservation.

 In all our endeavors, we seek to unite communities in preserving the Pacuare River Basin through environmental education, scientific research, conservation tourism, reforestation and land protection, regenerative farming, and other projects to ensure a sustainable future for all.